NSLS-II-BMM/BeamlineManual/trouble.rst

    Accidentally exiting BlueSky and returning to the Unix command line.

-To resume BlueSky, type the command `fg` and hit enter.
+To resume BlueSky, type the command ``fg`` and hit :button:`Enter`.
 You will find yourself back at the BlueSky prompt and can carry on normally.

 Failed search